- 1 Activate post name permalink settings on the staging site

 To resolve it you have three options:

 - A. Create a new staging site and use a subdomain for it.
-Then, relative links have no negative side effect and will be working as intended.
+Then, relative links have no negative side effects and will be working as intended.

 - B. Use absolute URLs, instead of relative links.

 Convert all relative links to absolute ones.
 Do this first on the live site and then clone again or just change the links on the staging site after creating the staging site.